Perspective | Ron Rivera’s Washington blueprint needs a bolder vision than Carolina 2.0

 Rivera won’t receive extra credit for providing stability anymore.
 His basic competence won’t be able to temper any on-field concerns much longer.
 His hazy rebuilding plan is about to yield to the demand for clear, tangible progress.

 He knows the deal.
 He has been coaching for 25 years, including the past 11 as a head coach.
 He knows that, no matter how extensive the project, the rebuilding grace period lasts only two seasons.
 As this disappointing 6-10 campaign has made clear, it will take Washington much longer to arrange all the pieces to create an ideal, balanced roster.
-Even so, the conversation now shifts from asking for patience during the teardown to needing to provide evidence that the construction is progressing.
+Even so, the conversation now shifts from asking for patience during the teardown to providing evidence that the construction is progressing.

 Rivera won’t ignore the noise.
 Instead, he turned up his own volume.